eugeneyp/camino/_camino/day_24_astorga.md

 I sensed that how I walk was how I move through life.
 The walk was a good practice on how to stay engaged and centred.

-In Astorga, while slowly walking through the town, I felt the intimacy that was the excited longing in my heart at the start of my pilgrimage.
-It was the unbounded longing to meet *you*, the beloved in everything, the non-dual manifested in the dual.
+In Astorga, while slowly walking through the town, I felt the intimacy that my heart was excited for and longed for at the start of my pilgrimage – the longing to meet *you*, the beloved in everything, the non-dual manifested in the dual.

 I wrote in my journal:
 > ...the opportunity to meet myself in everything.
 Everything is a gift to *myself*, and a gift back to *you*/to *me*.
 Every interaction is non-dual.
 No other.
 Just the intimacy of the interaction.